goldstack/goldstack/workspaces/docs/docs/templates/yarn-pnp-monorepo/index.md

 (node:97874) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 SIGINT listeners added to [process].
 Use emitter.setMaxListeners() to increase limit
 ```

 This is nothing to worry about.
-It is caused by the command spawning a lot of subprocesses, since an individuall `nodemon` process is started for every package that is watched (see also [this question](https://stackoverflow.com/questions/9768444/possible-eventemitter-memory-leak-detected) on stackoverflow.
+It is caused by the command spawning a lot of sub-processes, since an individual `nodemon` process is started for every package that is watched (see also [this question](https://stackoverflow.com/questions/9768444/possible-eventemitter-memory-leak-detected) on Stackoverflow).